-for the high-risk certificate requests before issuing the certificates.
-In the RAs, the system checks against the FQDNs with higher risks for phishing or other fraud activities; the phishing website addresses disclosed by Anti-Phishing Work Group (APWG) and similar organizations that are collected by the PublicCA and RAs; the FQDNs which whose certificate requests were denied, or FQDNs provided by the browsers suppliers which owned by the suppliers and prohibited to issue SSL certificates, the blacklist which alerts the RA officers, or the suspicious FQDNs marked with Subject Alternative Name attribution that are entered by the RA officers in Google Safe Browsing List or Miller Smiles Phishing List, in order to prevent mistakenly issuing SSL certificates.
+PublicCA and RAs confirm and implement additional checks for the high-risk certificate requests before issuing the certificates.
+In the RAs, the system checks against the FQDNs with higher risks for phishing or other fraud activities; the phishing website addresses disclosed by Anti-Phishing Work Group (APWG) and similar organizations that are collected by PublicCA and RAs; the FQDNs which whose certificate requests were denied, or FQDNs provided by the browsers suppliers which owned by the suppliers and prohibited to issue SSL certificates, the blacklist which alerts the RA officers, or the suspicious FQDNs marked with Subject Alternative Name attribution that are entered by the RA officers in Google Safe Browsing List or Miller Smiles Phishing List, in order to prevent mistakenly issuing SSL certificates.

 Before issuing SSL certificates, the SSL certificates to be issued will be marked in every dNSName in the subjectAltName extension (i.e. the applicant provides every FQDN contained in the certificate request).
-The RA officers will access to Domain Name System (DNS) to check the Certification Authority Authorization (CAA) record based on RFC 6844, and the certificates are only issued after passing the check.
+The RA officers will access to Domain Name System (DNS) to check the Certification Authority Authorization (CAA) record based on RFC 6844 as amended by Errata 5065, and the certificates are only issued after passing the check.
+That is, if "issue" or "issuewild" tag contains "pki.hinet.net", "publicca.hinet.net", "eca.hinet.net" or "epki.com.tw", PublicCA will issue the SSL certificate.
+In case of the property tag "iodef" is present in the CAA records, PublicCA will determine wheather or not to issue SSL certificate after communicating with the applicant.

-The PublicCA or the RA checks DNS to see if the FQDN will be marked for the application of the SSL certificate has the DNS resource record of CAA.
-If the DNS resource record of CAA exists, and has not named the PublicCA as the CA to authorize the issuance of the SSL certificate, the PublicCA will deem that the certificate application agrees to authorize the PublicCA to issue the SSL certificate for that complete domain name, and require the subscriber to visit the DNS for updating the DNS resource record of CAA, in order to have the PublicCA included in the record, and the SSL certificate will be issued afterwards.
+PublicCA or the RA checks DNS to see if the FQDN will be marked for the application of the SSL certificate has the DNS resource record of CAA.
+If the DNS resource record of CAA exists, and has not named PublicCA as the CA to authorize the issuance of the SSL certificate, PublicCA will deem that the certificate application agrees to authorize PublicCA to issue the SSL certificate for that complete domain name, and require the subscriber to visit the DNS for updating the DNS resource record of CAA, in order to have PublicCA included in the record, and the SSL certificate will be issued afterwards.